pedscoffee/PhysicianPromptEngineering/_posts/2025-11-01-Introducing-our-Prompt-Generator-Make-Your-Own-LLM-AI-Editor-Prompt.md

 ## Expected Outcomes

-Physicians using customized prompts report:

-- **Time savings**: 2-5 minutes per routine encounter
+- **Time savings**: Minutes saved on each encounter
 - **Consistency**: Standardized format across all documentation
-- **Reduced cognitive load**: Less mental energy on formatting, more on clinical reasoning
+- **Reduced cognitive load**: Less mental energy on doucmentation, more on clinical reasoning
 - **Billing accuracy**: Improved capture of complexity and medical decision-making

 ## Getting Started Today